-Water quality affects people who live along the Trinity River and its tributaries within the HVIR.
+Water quality not only impacts people who live along the Trinity River and its tributaries, but also those who use our waterways for cultural and subsistence needs.
 Many people spend significant amounts of time fishing, recreating and gathering cultural materials in or near our many waterways and it is therefor important that the community be provided information regarding the quality of these waters in a concise and straight forward manor.
 It is the intent of this document to convey such information in a way that can be understood by all participants of water related activities.